glideapps/quicktype/PACKAGES.md

 * `quicktype-typescript-input`: This is a bit of code that allows TypeScript code to be fed as input to `quicktype-core`, by transforming it to JSON Schema with [typescript-json-schema](https://github.com/YousefED/typescript-json-schema).
 It depends on `quicktype-core`.

+* `quicktype-graphql-input`: This is the GraphQL input module.
+It's split off into a separate package because it's not used in the web UI and `quicktype-playgrounds`, and it uses the moderately sized `graphql` dependency.

 * `quicktype`: This is the command line interface for quicktype.
-It's a monolithic package that doesn't depend on either `quicktype-core` or `quicktype-typescript-input`, but contains all their code directly.
+It's a monolithic package that doesn't depend on the other packages, but contains all their code directly.
 This is mainly for ease of development.
 Packages that want to use quicktype's CLI interface, such as [json-to-azure-node-schema](https://github.com/json-helpers/json-to-azure-node-schema) will have to use this package.

 # Building and module resolution

-`quicktype-typescript-input` has to work both as its own package, depending on the `quicktype-core` package, as well as part of `quicktype`, referring to the files in the local `src/quicktype-core` directory.
+`quicktype-typescript-input` and `quicktype-graphql-input` have to work both as their own packages, depending on the `quicktype-core` package, as well as part of `quicktype`, referring to the files in the local `src/quicktype-core` directory.

-In addition, since `quicktype-typescript-input` depends on `quicktype-core`, we would have to first build `quicktype-core`, publish it, and then build `quicktype-typescript-input`, depending on the just published `quicktype-core`.
-This is bad for development, since we couldn't do modifications to both packages without publishing, if we want to test independent of the `quicktype` package.
+In addition, since those two input packages depend on `quicktype-core`, we would have to first build `quicktype-core`, publish it, and then build the input packages, depending on the just published `quicktype-core`.
+This is bad for development, since we couldn't do modifications to all packages without publishing, if we want to test independent of the `quicktype` package.
 The same goes for CI.
-Therefore, it has to build as a package depending on the local `build/quicktype-core` package, but has to be published depending on the proper `quicktype-core` NPM package.
+Therefore, the two have to build as packages depending on the local `build/quicktype-core` package, but have to be published depending on the proper `quicktype-core` NPM package.
 We solve this the following way:

-* All packages, including `quicktype-typescript-input`, import files with local paths, such as `"../quicktype-core"`.
+* All packages, including `quicktype-typescript-input` and `quicktype-graphql-input`, import files with local paths, such as `"../quicktype-core"`.
 This seems the only way to make VSCode's TypeScript integration, as well as `ts-node` happy.
-Unfortunately, since local paths can's use `tsc`'s path mapping, we have to rewrite those paths _before_ compiling, which is done in `build/quicktype-typescript-input/build.ts`: it copies all the sources, rewrites them, compiles, and then deletes the copied sources again.
+Unfortunately, since local paths can's use `tsc`'s path mapping, we have to rewrite those paths _before_ compiling, which is done in `build/quicktype-*-input/build.ts`: it copies all the sources, rewrites them, compiles, and then deletes the copied sources again.

-* Depending on whether we build `quicktype-typescript-input`, or publish it, its `package.json` will have to refer to either the local `quicktype-core` package, or the NPM one.
+* Depending on whether we build the input packages, or publish them, their `package.json`s will have to refer to either the local `quicktype-core` package, or the NPM one.
 This is also done by the build script, which replaces the dependency with the right one for the job.

 ## Issues